An Incident on North 20th Street

 If I had to offer you a hardened number, I would say 30.

 I would say 30 uninterrupted feet was the space between me and author Tim O’Brien, one of my few living literary heroes.
 His groundbreaking Vietnam novel, The Things They Carried inspired me to pursue a writer’s life.
-His novel entertained me, challenged me and forged my ideologies on writing and further reinforced my romantic belief that stories have the medicine to heal.
+His novel entertained me, challenged me, sparked my love of writing, and further reinforced my romantic belief that stories have the medicinal power to heal.

 It’s 2010.
 I’m 30 years old.
 So far, my life has gone according to plan.
 I married my high school sweetheart.
 We bought a little house in the suburbs.
 We have a blonde hair, blue eyed daughter.
 I don’t know it, but I’m tinkering a tin mythology.
 I’m not building a life of passion and risk.
 My life is orderly.
 My life makes sense.